Alexoat76/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 - In the following examples, the `main.c` files are shown as examples.
 Use them to test the functions, Don’t have to push them to repo.
 	We will use our own `main.c` files at compilation.
 Our `main.c` files might be different from the one shown in the examples
-- The prototypes of all your functions and the prototype of the function `_putchar` should be included in your header file called `main.h`
+- The prototypes of all functions and the prototype of the function `_putchar` been included in the header file called `main.h`
 - Don’t forget to push the header file.

 ## More Info